discord-tickets/docs/docs/self-hosting/installation/standalone.md

 ## Publishing the commands

 Type `commands publish` in the console (whilst the bot is running) to publish the commands to Discord.

+## Reverse proxy

+If you have an FQDN, you should [set up a reverse proxy](../reverse-proxy.md) with SSL/TLS.